 The Healthcare Internship Program in Hanoi has been designed for pre-med, medical and nursing students, this program will enable you to work at the Centre of Orthopedics and Rehabilitation of the Disabled.
 Most of the center functions similar to a hospital, with various rooms for different treatment but also includes a day-care room for disabled children where they can also receive physiotherapy, occupational therapy, and speech therapy.

-As a volunteer for this program, you’ll be assisting local staff in providing rehabilitation exercises and therapy treatment for children, join in different therapy rooms and work more directly with children, shadowing/observing the Medical and Nursing staff in daily tasks, and doing basic assisting work, etc. It is important to note that only students from their 3rd & 4th year, having relevant professional experience & knowledge can assist in the surgeries.
-But nonetheless, being around the doctors will be an incredible learning opportunity for you.
+As a volunteer for this program, you’ll be assisting local staff in providing rehabilitation exercises and therapy treatment for children, join in different therapy rooms and working more directly with children, shadowing/observing the Medical and Nursing staff in daily tasks, and doing basic assisting work, etc. It is important to note that only students from their 3rd & 4th year, having relevant professional experience & knowledge can assist in the surgeries.
+Nevertheless, being around the doctors will be an incredible learning opportunity for you.
 Also, you’ll get to know more about the problems that exist in Vietnam and how the Third World healthcare scenario is so different from that of the First World Countries.

 Duration: Minimum 2 Weeks – Maximum of 24 weeks